WeShare + V8s for Vocations = Evangelization!!!

 - Credit card transactions without assuming ownership of a Merchant Account

 Parish leaders started by reviewing a neighboring church’s research on potential online donation vendors.
-When they recognized Liturgical Publications Inc (LPi) on the list, the church’s long- term weekly bulletin publisher, they set out to learn more about LPi’s online donation solution called WeShare.
+When they recognized LPi on the list, the church’s long- term weekly bulletin publisher, they set out to learn more about LPi’s online donation solution called WeShare.

 After viewing a demonstration and evaluating WeShare, Nancy found the solution to be extremely: